WenhaoYuan337/EMcopilot/README.md

 </p>

-- *This movie* illustrates the generation and iterative refinement of synthetic EM images for various supported catalysts as training epochs advance.
-- *It captures* the evolution of the generator’s learning process, progressively assimilating real image features.
+- *This movie* illustrates the generation and iterative refinement of synthetic EM images for various supported catalysts as training epochs advance, progressively assimilating real image features.
 - *Toward the end*, a quick-flash sequence visually compares the final synthetic images with their corresponding experimental counterparts.

 ##  What Can These Generated Images Do?